-The purpose of the General Provisions of the Land Use Code is to apply to all activities and actions undertaken pursuant to Chapters 16A, 16B, 16C, and 17.
+The purpose of the General Provisions of the Land Use Code is to apply to all uses. activities, development, and actions undertaken pursuant to Chapters 16A, 16B, 16C, and 17.

 Sec.
 16-1-40.
 Background, Purpose, and Intent of the Land Use Code.